RocketCommunicationsInc/astro-www/src/pages/platforms/astro-for-r2c2.md

 ### XTCE Alarm Levels

 The XTCE specification defines multiple alarm levels.
+This is defined within the AlarmConditionsType, AlarmRangesType, and ConcernLevelsType within the XTCE schema.
 This section provides guidance for the colors that align to each level.
-AstroUX does not define a watch or severe level, so the next less critical level is recommended.
+Since AstroUX does not define watch or severe levels, the next less critical level is recommended.

 <div class="table-overflow table-dark short">